Korean Cuisine

 FAQs

-What cut of beef is best for Korean beef?
+What type of beef is best for Korean beef?

 Can I make Korean beef ahead of time?

-Yes, you can marinate the beef a day in advance for deeper flavor.
-Just cook it fresh when ready to serve.
+Yes, you can marinate the beef a day in advance and store it in the refrigerator for enhanced flavor.

 Is Korean beef spicy?